ISISNeutronMuon/SScanSS-2/CONTRIBUTING.md

    The script above will clone SScanSS-2 from the remote or local git repo, download miniconda and required pip packages, then bundle them all into a makeself archive (*.run) which serves as the installer.
 The installer would be created in the **installer/linux** folder.

+   ### Mac Os
+1. To build executable for sccanss use:

+        > python make.py --build-sscanss

+2. To build executable for editor use:

+        > python make.py --build-editor